tharuSanjana/AAD_Assignment1/README.md

     Versioning and Upgrades

-The byte stream created is platform independent.
-So, the object serialized on one platform can be deserialized on a different platform.
-To make a Java object serializable we implement the java.io.Serializable interface.
-The ObjectOutputStream class contains writeObject() method for serializing an Object.

 Mechanism of Serialization and Deserialization

 Serialization:
-        The object is converted into a byte stream.
-        The byte stream is written to a storage medium or transmitted over a network.
+    To make an object of a class serializable, the class must implement the Serializable interface.
+This is a marker interface (it has no methods).
+    The ObjectOutputStream class is used to write the object to an output stream, which can be a file, network socket, etc.
+    Create  an ObjectOutputStream and pass it the object we want to serialize using the writeObject() method.

 Deserialization:
-        The byte stream is read from the storage medium or received over the network.
+    The ObjectInputStream class is used to read the object from an input stream, like a file or network socket.
-        The byte stream is converted back into the original object.
+    Create an ObjectInputStream and use the readObject() method to read the byte stream and convert it back into an object.